What are Internal Finance / Internal Sources of Finance?

-The term internal sources of finance itself suggests the very nature of finance/capital.
+The term “internal finance” (or internal sources of finance) itself suggests the very nature of finance/capital.
 This is the finance or capital which is generated internally by the business unlike finances such as loan which is externally arranged by banks or financial institutions.
-The internal source of finance is retained profits, the sale of assets and reduction / controlling of working capital.
+The internal source of finance is retained profits, the sale of assets, and reduction / controlling of working capital.

 Finance is a constant requirement for every growing business.
 There are several sources of finance from where a business can acquire finance or capital which it requires.
 But, the finance manager cannot just choose any of them indifferently.
 Every type of finance has different pros and cons in terms of cost, availability, eligibility, legal boundaries, etc. Choosing the right source of finance is a challenge.
 We need to have an in-depth understanding of the characteristics of the source of finance.
 Let us focus first on the internal source of finance/capital.